wso2/docs-is/en/docs/setup/configuring-a-jdbc-user-store.md

 SHA - Uses SHA digest method.
 SHA-1, SHA-256<br />
 MD5 - Uses MD 5 digest method.<br />
 PLAIN_TEXT - Plain text passwords.</p>
-<p>If you just configure as SHA, It is considered as SHA-1.
-It is always better to configure algorithm with higher bit value as digest bit size would be increased.
+<p>If you just enter the value `SHA`, it will be considered as `SHA-1`.
+It is always better to configure an algorithm with a higher bit value so that the digest bit size would be increased.
 <br />
 The default value for JDBC userstores is SHA-256.
 </p></td>